Explore Collections Explore The Collections

 Notes

-A preliminary design for a lunette, in Soane's hand, is shown in drawing 8.
-The lunette in drawing 8 mirrors the design for the opposite wall.
+Shown here is a preliminary design for a lunette, in Soane's hand.
+The lunette mirrors the design for the opposite wall.
 The executed design did not incorporate clerestory windows; achieving symmetry, as well as the clerks' requisite light source, the south elevation windows were elongated to match their counterparts on the north side of the room.
 Top-lighting in the transfer offices had been a source of complaint, as the high sun produced an undesirable glare on the clerks' ledgers.
 The windows in the Accountants Office, therefore, provided for the indirect lighting that was best for the clerks' work.

 Level